Eventiva/Eventiva/README.md

 Thank you for taking an interst in contributing.
 We have created development containers (`.devcontainer`) to allow you to jump straight in with coding.
 Everything is configured and ready to go, all you need to do is use one of the supported platforms: [VSCode](https://code.visualstudio.com/docs/remote/containers) | [Github Codespaces](https://github.com/features/codespaces)

 This project utilises the [Smartcloud Project](https://github.com/Eventiva/smartcloud) to automate our workflow, alongside provide templates for issues and pull requests.
 If you want to learn more about precisely what this workflow accomplishes, please check out the documentation [here](https://github.com/Eventiva/smartcloud).
-You can find a example Pull Request, [here](https://github.com/Eventiva/eventiva/pull/36) which shows the standard flow for contributors.

 Eventiva is built on the following main stack: